libxml-raku/LibXML-raku/docs/Document.md

 libxml2 uses a hard-coded indentation of 2 space characters per indentation level.
 This value can not be altered at run-time.

-Note that the `:C14N` and `:html` options match different multi-methods, with diffrent options, as below:
+Note that the `:C14N` and `:html` options match different multi-methods, with different options, as below:

 #### `multi method Str: :C14N($!)!, Bool :$comments, Bool :$exclusive, :$xpath`